Are savers making the most of their tax-free ISA allowance?

 4 min read

 With winter behind us we’ve entered not one, but two new seasons – spring, and ISA season.
-People might know lots about spring but less about ISAs!
+People might know lots about spring but less about Individual Savings Accounts (ISAs)!
 And savers might be wondering why it’s such an important time.

-In simple terms, ISA season runs over March and April and it’s when savers are encouraged to use their Individual Savings Account (ISA) allowance before the current tax year ends.
+In simple terms, ISA season runs over March and April and it’s when savers are encouraged to use their ISA allowance before the current tax year ends.

-With savings rates at the highest level they’ve been in a long time – and rates being really competitive – it’s important that savers are making the most of their money and the interest that they can earn in a tax-efficient way.
+Though interest rates seem to be coming down again, they remain higher than they’ve been for most of the time since 2008, so it’s important that savers are making the most of their money and the interest that they can earn in a tax-efficient way.

 What’s different about ISA season this year?

 There are two reasons that ISAs are worth considering this year.
 First off, ISAs are tax efficient.
-Interest rates on savings account have reached an eight-year high.
-These higher interest rates have meant people can typically make more interest on their savings.
+Higher interest rates have meant people can typically make more interest on their savings.

 Secondly, people’s circumstances change.
 A saver might be earning a little more each month if they’ve moved jobs or received a pay rise, or they might have that little bit extra to put away if they’ve just become an empty nester.